woossi0/suite/docs/usermanual/source/sysadmin/clustering/autovm.rst

    If you want to prompt for a password to login as that user, add ``-k``.
 Or if you need a private key use ``--private-key=``.

 #.
+You will be prompted to chown the /var/suite_share directory on the nfs server to tomcat6 user (easiest way is to create a user locally on the nfs server with the same uid/gid as on the geoserver servers)
+#.
 Details on the cluster will be available in the log file :file:`/tmp/informationoutput`.

 Troubleshooting